 — Bishop Juan Carlos Barreto, Diocese of Quibdó, Chocó

 Chocó is an area that has been severely impacted by the conflict.
 The organisations and the Catholic Church in Colombia draw attention to the neglect on the part of the State, with all basic needs in Chocó remaining unsatisfied.
-Added to this is the continued conflict with the paramilitary group the Clan del Golfo and the Autodefensas Gaitanistas de Colombia (AGC) and the Ejército de Liberación Nacional (ELN) engaged in a struggle for the control of territory and resources, such as illegal mining and coca cultivation.
+Added to this is the continued conflict between the paramilitary groups Clan del Golfo and the Autodefensas Gaitanistas de Colombia (AGC) and the guerrilla group Ejército de Liberación Nacional (ELN), engaged in a struggle for the control of territory and resources, such as illegal mining and coca cultivation.

 — Public Statement issued by Bishops of Chocó

 Bishop Barreto of ABColombia partner, the Diocese of Quibdó, says the Government needs to change its approach to the territorial and ethnic focus in Chocó.
 More than a year has passed since the signing of the Peace Accord with the FARC in November 2016, but the Government has not implemented the required changes to ensure an end to the conflict and the provision of basic services.

 After a civic strike in August 2016, the State had entered into an agreement with the Civic Committee of Chocó and committed to implementing structural improvements in relation to education, infrastructure, public services, security and human rights, amongst others.
 However, these commitments have not been fulfilled.
 Today, Chocó still lacks aqueducts, basic sanitation, drinking water, adequate health and education services.
 The communities in Chocó should be guaranteed by the State a dignified life with the protection of their rights.